vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-procmon.md

        Procmon.exe /AcceptEula /Noconnect /Profiling
       ```

-      **Tip**
+     > [!TIP]

-      Make the ProcMon window as small as possible when capturing data so you can easily start and stop the trace.
+     > Make the ProcMon window as small as possible when capturing data so you can easily start and stop the trace.

       ![Screenshot showing the page with Procmon minimized.](media/procmon-minimize.png)

-1. After following one of the procedures in step 6, you'll next see an option to set filters.
-Select **OK**.
-You can always filter the results after the capture is completed.
+1. After completing step 6, set filters by selecting **OK**.
+You can filter the results after the capture is complete.

 ![Screenshot showing the page where System Exclude is chosen as the Filter out Process Name.](media/procmon-filter-options.png)